 Setting a time limit for sprint planning

 Sprint planning should be constrained no more than two hours for each week of the sprint.
-So, for example, the sprint planning meeting for a two-week sprint would be no longer than two hours.
+So, for example, the sprint planning meeting for a two-week sprint would be no longer than four hours.
 This is called "timeboxing", or setting a maximum amount of time for the team to accomplish a task, in this case, planning the sprint.
 The scrum master is responsible for making sure the meeting happens the timebox is understood.
 If the team is happy before the timebox is finished, then the event is over.
 A timebox is a maximum time allowed; there is no minimum time allowed.

-Focus on the outcomes not the work
+Focus on the outcomes, not the work

 During sprint planning it is easy to get ‘bogged down’ in the work focusing on which task should come first, who should do it, and how long will it take.
 For complex work, the level of information you know at the start can be low, and much of it is based on assumptions.
 Scrum is an empirical process, meaning that you can’t plan upfront, but rather learn by doing, and then feed that information back into the process.